Sacraments of Initiation

 At Christ the King, Registration takes place in the sacristy with one of the catechists after the morning Mass on the third Sunday of each month, when the parents will be helped to complete an Application form.
 The preparation meeting for parents will take place in Christ the King presbytery at 12.30pm on this same Sunday.
 At a later date the appointment for your child's Baptism will be agreed with one of the priests.
 If you would like urther information about Baptism then please contact 01282 422007.

-At St John's, Registration takes place in the room through the sacristy with David Hartley, the Parish Administrator after any of the Sunday morning Masses.
+At St John's, Registration takes place in the room through the sacristy with David Hartley, the Parish Administrator after the 10.45am Sunday morning Mass.
 You will be helped to complete an Application form and be given the details for the Preparation Meeting.
-After this meeting, At a later date the Baptism appointment for your child will be arranged with one of the priests.
-If you would like to discuss Baptism further then please contact 01282 423824.
+After this meeting, at a later date the Baptism appointment for your child will be arranged with one of the priests.
+If you would like to discuss Baptism further then please contact David on 07434763822

 "As I have done to you, go and do the same yourselves"